 The racialisation of different populations also has a relationship to the ways that intersex people are treated.
-Intersex bodies became medicalised at the same time as women and sexual minorities, but these processes of medicalisation also problematised racialised difference and “transmutation” (Reis, 2012).
-Different racialised minorities have been seen as masculinised or feminised in comparison to white women and men (for example, see Mogul and others 2011).
-In sport, black women have come under particular scrutiny (Karkazis and Jordan-Young, 2018).
+Intersex bodies became medicalised at the same time as women and sexual minorities, but these processes of medicalisation also problematised racialised difference and “transmutation” (Reis 2012).
+Different racialised populations have been seen as masculinised or feminised in comparison to white women and men (for example, see Mogul and others 2011).
+In sport, black women have come under particular scrutiny (Karkazis and Jordan-Young 2018).

-In this sense, policies and practices aimed at tackling sexism and misogyny, homophobia and transphobia, ableism, and racism may frequently fail to address the specific realities of intersex lives – even where they are claimed to be relevant to, or designed for, intersex people.
+In this sense, policies and practices aimed at tackling sexism and misogyny, heterosexism and transphobia, ableism, and racism may frequently fail to address the specific realities of intersex lives – even where they are claimed to be relevant to, or designed for, intersex people.

 **DAY SEVEN (post 2): Forced sterilisation of women and girls with disability and unnecessary medical procedures on intersex children**